-If you are planning on presenting or leading a workshop at another virtual conference later this year, we also encourage you to present during the annual meeting to share your exciting work and to practice presenting during a virtual conference.
+If you are planning on presenting or leading a workshop at another conference later this year, we also encourage you to present during the annual meeting to share your exciting work and to practice presenting.

 Topics could include, but are not limited to:

 - Inclusion, diversity, equity, and accessibility projects or programs;

 - Leadership and management; and